An accused person can avoid a criminal conviction by asserting a valid defense.

-prior to a warrant being issued if a defense is presented early, persuasively and legitimately.
-If a warrant has already been issued and a defendant has been arraigned, the presentation of a genuine defense in a felony or misdemeanor case can result in an outright dismissal of all charges.
-In those cases where charges cannot be avoided and a dismissal is not offered, there are countless defenses that can be asserted by a criminal defense attorney at trial and which may result in a not guilty verdict.
+There are defenses for a person accused of a crime.
+Criminal charges may be avoided altogether if a person accused of committing a crime hires experienced defense counsel before a warrant gets issued if a defense is presented early, persuasively, and legitimately.
+Even after appearing in court, the presentation of a genuine defense in a felony or misdemeanor case can result in an outright dismissal of all charges.
+In those cases where the prosecutor will not dismiss the charges, there are effective defenses that can be asserted by a criminal defense attorney at trial.
+A valid defense means a not guilty verdict.

 Accident as Defense to Specific Intent Crime

 If the defendant did not intend to commit a specific intent crime, he is not guilty.
 The prosecutor must prove beyond a reasonable doubt that the defendant intended to commit the crime and that the act was not an accident.

 The prosecutor must prove beyond a reasonable doubt that the defendant was actually at the scene of the crime when the alleged offense was committed.
 The defendant does not have to prove he was somewhere else.
 If, after carefully considering all the evidence, the jury has a reasonable doubt about whether the defendant was present when the alleged crime was committed, the jury must find him not guilty.

 In this defense, the defendant says he is not guilty because someone else’s threatening behavior made him commit the alleged offense.
 The pressure from an imminent threat is called the “defense of duress.”
 The defendant is not guilty if he committed the crime under duress.
 Under the law, there was duress if:

 - the threatening behavior would have made a reasonable person fear death or serious bodily harm,

 - the defendant was afraid of death or serious bodily harm,